Signal Detection Theory with Dr. Simon Gadbois

 She does it with this sound, and I’m not sure I would agree with that, but she grades that faster, or louder, I think something like that.
 And I think that’s a great idea.
 I do it with my voice; canids are intrinsically very attuned to vocalizations and what we what we call the prosody in human language.
 And I think it’s very important to use, and you can modulate it.
 So if you’re uncertain, you let the dog know that you are uncertain.
 Using an uncertain pitch, “Yeah, I think so.
 Good dog.
 Good dog.”
 Eventually they go, “Okay, we understand each other.
 We’re not sure about this.”

-You May Also Enjoy: Mid-Season Musings
+You May Also Enjoy: Thinking Bigger with Dr. Megan Parker

 KF: Yeah, Patricia McConnell’s entire PhD work was all about how responsive many of our domestic animals are to consistent changes in our vocalization.